Banu Dabbah

 Banu Dabbah (Arabic: بنو ضبة) is an Arab tribe of Adnanite descent.
 They merged with the Banu Tamim tribe and their descendants are considered to be part of both tribes.
 The Banu Dabbah currently reside in Oman and the Hijaz.

 Tribal lineage

-They are descended from Wa'il Dabbah ibn 'Udd, whose full lineage (according to Ibn Hazm) is Wa'il Dabbah, son of 'Udd, son of Tabikha, son of Ilyas, son of Mudar, son of Nizar, son of Ma'add, son of Adnan.
+They are descended from Wa'il Dabbah ibn 'Abd Manat, whose full lineage (according to Ibn Hazm) is Wa'il Dabbah, son of 'Abd Manat, son of 'Udd, son of Tabikha, son of Ilyas, son of Mudar, son of Nizar, son of Ma'add, son of Adnan.
 This lineage hence makes the Banu Dabbah a tribe descended from the Mudar tribal group as well as an Adnanite tribe.

 A family tree of Adnan and his descendants, all the way until Muhammad.
 The Banu Tamim and the Banu Dabbah (Wa'il Dabbah) are visible in this chart.

 The Banu Dabbah merged with Banu Tamim after the progenitor of the latter, Tamim ibn Murr, married a woman from the former.